-Christopher Lambert (known as Christophe Lambert in France, b.
-March 29, 1957 in Great Neck, New York) is an unlikely action star and French actor from...Great Neck, New York?
-Like his best-known character, he's from "lots of different places": His father was a UN diplomat.
+Christophe Guy Denis Lambert (born March 29, 1957), known as Christopher Lambert in the English-speaking world, is an unlikely action star and French actor, novelist, and producer from...Great Neck, New York?
+Like his best-known character, he's from "lots of different places": his father was a UN diplomat.
 He has since starred in numerous fantasy, sci-fi, and thriller movies.

 In the U.S., he is best-known for his raspy voice and chuckle (Ah!
 Ah!
 Ah! ....Sorry.)
 His other strength is his eyes; Lambert was often praised by critics for doing 'more with less' doing his close-ups.

-He reportedly wasn't as enthusiastic about Highlander sequels and spin-offs, having been burned by Highlander 2.
-(He tried to get Clancy Brown back, but that fridge-sized man thought the script was shite and had other fish to fry).
+He reportedly wasn't as enthusiastic about Highlander sequels and spin-offs, having been burned by Highlander 2 (he tried to get Clancy Brown back, but that fridge-sized man thought the script was shite and had other fish to fry).
 Still, he endorsed the Highlander TV series and showed up again in the pilot, along with starring in one of the theatrical releases based on that show.

 Apart from Highlander and Mortal Kombat (and some cameos in action comedies), he has mainly made B-movies.
 Nevertheless, he cultivated a rep for being a 'thinking man's' action hero who rises above the material.